Catherine22/Frontend-Development/JavaScript/README.md

 On top of the engine, a browser has `Web APIs`.
 It offers things like `DOM`, `AJAX(XMLHttpRequest)` and `Timeout(setTimeout)`

 ## Hoisting
+When JavaScript engine sees a function, it will

 Javascript engine allocates memory for variables and functions before you execute it.
 E.g.